brittlewis12/witness-budgets/witness-budgets-v3.md

 **Schools of constructivism differ** on exactly which principles to accept.
 The witness budget framework doesn't assume one school, but tracks usage of various principles.

 **Budget calculus treatment of Markov's Principle:**
+The current budget framework treats Markov's Principle (when used) as **C3 (Classical)** for practical dashboard simplicity.
+This is a **policy choice for coarse binning**: MP is logically strictly weaker than full LEM (it applies only to decidable predicates and double-negated existence), but for implementation simplicity we place it at C3.

+**Rationale:** MP enables non-constructive reasoning patterns similar to classical logic, even though it's technically weaker.
+For teams needing finer granularity, tooling could expose a sub-tier flag "C3-mp" or track MP separately in the full effect row ε (see §1.2 on multi-dimensional effects).

-The current budget framework treats Markov's Principle (when used) as **C3 (Classical)**, treating it as a limited law-of-excluded-middle that enables non-constructive reasoning for existence claims.
-Future refinements could introduce a separate budget level between C0 and C3 for "weak classical principles" (MP, limited LEM for specific decidable types), but the current C0–C5 scale treats MP-dependent proofs as C3 for simplicity.
+Future refinements could introduce a separate budget level between C2 and C3 for "weak classical principles" (MP, limited LEM for specific decidable types), but the current C0–C5 scale treats MP-dependent proofs as C3 for simplicity and actionability.

 ### A.3 Proof Assistants